 A diet that includes vitamin D and calcium can help, but this won't prevent the condition by itself.
 Nevertheless, a diet that provides vitamin D is especially important for those who don't get enough exposure to sunlight.

 Oily fish such as mackerel, salmon and herring are the best dietary sources of vitamin D, while dairy products are the best sources of calcium.
 A dietitian will be able to advise you if you’re unable to get calcium and vitamin D from these sources.
-However, certain groups of people are advised to take supplements, including the elderly, pregnant or breastfeeding women, and people who don't have much exposure to sunlight.

 Read more about diet and arthritis.